nrfconnect/sdk-nrf/include/caf/leds.rst

 * Size of the array (:c:member:`led_effect.step_count`).
 * Flag indicating if the sequence should start over after it finishes (:c:member:`led_effect.loop_forever`).

-To achieve the desired LED effect, the LED color is updated periodically based on LED steps defined for the given LED effect, which in turn are divided in multiple smaller updates called *substeps*.
+To achieve the desired LED effect, the LED color is updated periodically based on the LED steps defined for the given LED effect, which in turn are divided in multiple smaller updates called *substeps*.

 .. figure:: /images/caf_led_effect_structure.png
    :alt: Characteristics of a led_effect